ma6di/Cub3D/README.md

 --------------------------------------------------------------------------------------
+Requirements for MacOS

+Xquartz
+  ➜  ~ Brew install Xquartz
+  ➜  ~ reboot
+  ➜  ~ xeyes

-To run the program on Linux:
+  To run the program on Linux/MacOs

 - Clone the Git repository.
 - Navigate into the repository folder.